The title of your Newcity article "Friends Curating Friends" contains the kernel of your most recent complaint.

-Our schools produce more artists, and our artists produce more artwork, than we have interested curators, gallerists, collectors, and critics to engage.
+Our art schools produce more artists, and our artists produce more works of art, than we have interested curators, gallerists, collectors, and critics to engage.

 So efforts are made, ever more frequently, to combine artwork with food, and drink, and music, in order to appeal to a broader audience.

-Or it's begun to dawn upon people that the easiest way to make money in the art world is not by showing and selling art, but rather by selling things to artists: residencies, webinars, certificates, and such.
+Or it's begun to dawn upon people that the easiest way to make money in the art world is not by showing and selling art, but rather by selling things to artists, e.g., residencies, webinars, and certificates.

-Because "striking it rich" is as rare in the field of culture as it was anywhere in the Gold Rush, it's safer to make money supplying everyone else willing to take the risk.
+Because "striking it rich" is as rare in the field of culture as it was anywhere in the Gold Rush, it's safer to make money supplying other people as they risk the long odds.

 We've probably got six commercial galleries relevant to a serious career (Kavi, Shane, Monique, and you can name the other three as you like) and six MFA programs disgorging new graduates every year.

-It's inevitable that non-traditional arrangements evolve to keep our annual raft of hopefuls afloat--if only long enough to swim away to one coast or another.
+It's inevitable that non-traditional arrangements evolve to keep our annual raft of hopefuls afloat--if only long enough to drift away to one coast or another.

 If there isn't money, or fame, or even much good lighting to sustain the effort here, maybe friendship isn't the worst thing?